 - A draft Notice to Municipality, with appropriate site-specific provisions.

-- Easement Checklist with certification signed by attorney and owner.
+- Easement Checklist with certification signed by Remedial Party and Remedial Party's attorney.

 - Signed transfer tax forms (TP-584 or ACRIS Forms).